mikejmcfarlane/mikejmcfarlane.github.io/_posts/2020-10-18-High-Performance-Linpack-Ansible-automation-for-Raspberry-Pi-4.md

 # Introduction

 I recently added a fourth node to my High Performance Linpack (HPL) Raspberry Pi 4 cluster.
 Building 3 nodes by hand was getting a little boring, and likely to cause mistakes and inconsistencies between nodes.
 So time for a little automation.
-In this post I will give an overview of the automation, so problems that I encountered particularly in regards to cluster performance, and report on some test results with the new 4 node cluster.
+In this post I will give an overview of the automation, some problems that I encountered particularly in regards to cluster performance, and report on some test results with the new 4 node cluster.

 # Ansible automation to build HPL